mattytrentini/micropython_workshop/setup.rst

   * Piezoelectric speaker.

 You will take all that home with you.

+The firmware that is flashed on the boards is also available at https://bitbucket.org/thesheep/espworkshop/downloads/firmware-combined.bin

 There will be also some additional hardware available for experimenting, which you won't take home.